Shukhratmamadaliev9797/youtube-app/README.md

 ## Lessons Learned

-My main goal was to improve my knowledge of making external API requests and play around data.
+My main goal was to improve my knowledge of making external API requests and play around with data.

 ## Features